AnggaR96s/Reforestation/README.md

-## What did Michael Jackson name his denim store?
-Billy Jeans!
+## Why did the tomato blush?
+Because it saw the salad dressing.